Cabrera Archipelago

 Major Trails And Attractions

 Key attractions include the 14th-century Cabrera Castle, offering panoramic views of the archipelago, and the Blue Cave (Cova Blava), known for its stunning blue reflections.
-The pristine beaches, particularly Es Pagès and Sa Platgeta, offer excellent swimming and snorkeling opportunities.
+The pristine beaches, particularly Es Pagès and Sa Platgeta, offer excellent swimming and snorkelling opportunities.
 The park's waters contain numerous diving sites featuring underwater caves, coral formations, and abundant marine life.
 The historic lighthouse at N'Ensiola Cape and the museum documenting the French prisoners' history are significant cultural sites.
-The park's visitor center provides educational exhibits and information about the archipelago's ecology and history.
+The park's visitor centre provides educational exhibits and information about the archipelago's ecology and history.

 Visitor Facilities And Travel